opus-research/jgit/Documentation/technical/reftable.md

 `ref_record`, describing reference names and values.
 The format is described below.

-A variable number of 4-byte `restart_offset` values follows the records.
-Offsets are relative to the start of the block (0 in first block to include file header) and refer to the first byte of any `ref_record` whose name has not been prefixed compressed.
+A variable number of 4-byte `restart_offset` values follow the records.
+Offsets are relative to the start of the block and refer to the first byte of any `ref_record` whose name has not been prefix compressed.
 Readers can start linear scans from any of these records.

-The 2-byte `number_of_restarts + 1` stores the number of entries in
+Offsets in the first block are relative to the start of the file (position 0), and include the file header.
+This requires the first restart in the first block to be at offset 8.

-the `restart_offset` list.
+The 2-byte `restart_count_m1` stores *one less* than the number of entries in the `restart_offset` list.
+There is always a restart corresponding to the first ref record.
+Readers are responsible for computing `restart_count = restart_count_m1 + 1`.

 Readers can use the restart count to binary search between restarts before starting a linear scan.
-The `number_of_restarts` field must be the last 2 bytes of the block as specified by `block_len` from the block header.
+The `restart_count_m1` field must be the last 2 bytes of the block as specified by `block_len` from the block header.